Aashna Wadhwa was worried her 2-year-old son’s high fever and cough might be an indication of the flu.

 The influenza virus outbreak happens every year, especially in the winter season.

 “Children have a natural tendency to explore and may touch contaminated things through the day.
-At their age, their immune system is still developing, and that makes them vulnerable to catching a virus,” reassured Dr. Mandeep.
+At their age, their immune system is still developing, and that makes them vulnerable to catching a virus,” reassured Dr. Ritika.

 Here are some ways influenza in children spreads –